rumbamanagement/datascientist_salarypredict_project/README.md

 # Datascience Salary Prediction: Overview

 This project predicts salary of a data scientist.
 This project is redoing of the project by Ken Jee, PlayingNumbers/ds_salary_proj.
 I would like to thank Ken Jee for his contribution in data science learning.
 His Youtube videos and the contents have really helped the beginners like me to start a data science project.
 I followed his video and learned many data analysis techniques.
-His Youtube video series on starting data science project is informative and in case of me, motivated me to start a project.
-I am from management background.
-I did some courseworks on computer programming and statistics during my bachelor's degree, pretty long time ago.
-I have been learning Python, SQL, Maching Learning techniques, Statistics for Data Science from different online sources and wasn't sure from where to start to create my first data science project.
-The series of datascienec project videos by Ken Jee in his Youtube Channel triggered me to start a project.
+His Data Science Project from Scratch is informative and in case of me, motivated me to start a project.

 # Code and Resources Used